owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 We would also recommend that the previous route is ommited from applications opened in a new tab, as closing the tab should be the recommended way of getting back to the previously opened files.

 #### Special case: external app
-This application acts as as bridge to other (external) applications, hence the name.
+This application acts as bridge to other (external) applications, hence the name.

 Two options: